By Courtney Sperlazza, MPH

 Last step: the syrup is sprayed into a tank with hot air, which evaporates the fluid and leaves pure crystals behind.

-There’s a common misconception that stevia is extracted using chemicals, but the harshest substance it comes into contact with is alcohol, and that is eleminated about halfway through the process.
+There’s a common misconception that stevia is extracted using chemicals, but the harshest substance it comes into contact with is alcohol, and that is eliminated about halfway through the process.

 Is stevia an artificial sweetener?